 - How to follow up with the next question if the child decides not to talk and give up any information

 These interviews are conducted at a Child Advocacy Center (CAC).
-They offer services that include a kid friendly, neutral place where children should feel comfortable and free to talk about matters in their life.
+They offer forensic services that include a child-friendly environment and interview room where children should feel comfortable and free to talk about matters in their life.
 Unlike a police department, with officers walking around with guns, a CAC should provide the type of environment that is soothing, and not intimidating, to children.

 A young one’s state of mind is important when trying to make sure they are safe and able to provide accurate information.
 He or she may choose not to speak about any abuse when being questioned at a CAC.
 If the child may choose not to speak, due to fright or feeling uncomfortable, he or she may need some time to get comfortable being at a CAC.

 The number of times a child can go to a CAC is up to each county’s CAC guidelines.
 Most CACs will allow an individual to return a second time.

 WILL CHARGES BE FILED BASED ON WHAT IS SAID AT THE CAC?

 Forensic interviews play a key role in whether or not the state/district attorney’s office is going to file charges against you.
 In order for the state to charge you with a crime, the children’s testimony/disclosure must be done at a CAC.
 What was said by the accuser to their mom, dad, aunt, grandma, etc., does not matter.
 If he or she does not disclose at a National Children’s Advocacy Center, the state will not be able to move forward with charging you with a crime (so long as there were no eyewitnesses).
 If the state does move forward with charging you with a crime, the girl or boy making the accusations will be provided a family advocate.